Metodil/u34-fun-facts/hashi_vault_doc/README.md

 > -   Roles
 ***

 - Namespaces

-Only available with the Enterprise license of Vault.
+  - Only available with the Enterprise license of Vault.
 A Namespace allows different teams, customers or tenants to manage their own configuration of Vault, isolated and independently of other.
 - Secrets

-Key-value pairs, Passwords, Database access, TLS keys and certificates, API Keys, Encryption keys, SSH keys, Tokens and more...
+  -Key-value pairs, Passwords, Database access, TLS keys and certificates, API Keys, Encryption keys, SSH keys, Tokens and more...
 - Tokens

-Tokens are fundamental to managing the access to resources such as Secrets and Auth Methods within Vault.
+  - Tokens are fundamental to managing the access to resources such as Secrets and Auth Methods within Vault.
 Whenever a client wants to do anything with a resources, it must handover a valid Token.
 From the Token, Vault determines the Policies.
 All Tokens have a Time To Live (TTL)
 - Entities

-Entities represent the client within Vault.
+  - Entities represent the client within Vault.
 A specific Entity can be authenticated through multiple Auth Methods it is diffrent Entity Aliases
 - Groups

-A Group can hold any number of Entities and an Entity can belong to any number of Groups.
+  - A Group can hold any number of Entities and an Entity can belong to any number of Groups.
 - Policies

-Policies provide a declarative way to grant or forbid access to operations in Vault.
+  - Policies provide a declarative way to grant or forbid access to operations in Vault.
 - Vault roles

-A role is collection of parameters that you group together to simplify plugin configuration.
+  - A role is collection of parameters that you group together to simplify plugin configuration.
 - Authentication methods

-With CLI, UI, HTTP API and terraform provider
+  - With CLI, UI, HTTP API and terraform provider
 - Secrets engines

-Can be created, read, updated and deleted ,encrypted, be expired after a Time To Live (TTL), be expired after a maximum life time, be automatically created, be revoked, be versioned
+  - Can be created, read, updated and deleted ,encrypted, be expired after a Time To Live (TTL), be expired after a maximum life time, be automatically created, be revoked, be versioned